The Ultimate Guide to Credit Cards

 Is the BP Card Right for You?

-Given the seemingly constant increase in gas prices, it makes perfect sense to use a good rewards credit card to take the edge off of the high cost of filling up your tank.
-Unfortunately, the BP Credit Card isn't the right choice for the vast majority of people.
+Given the seemingly constant increase in gas prices, it makes perfect sense to use a good rewards credit card to take the edge off of the high cost of filling up your tank, and the BP Credit Card may be the right choice for some people, particularly if you regularly frequent a bp or Amoco station.
+The rewards it pays on other purchases is nice, too, but a general-purpose card may serve you better in the long run.

 Advertiser Disclosure